phxgg/lol-client-drop/README.md

 do shell script "/Applications/League\\ of\\ Legends.app/Contents/LoL/LeagueClient.app/Contents/MacOS/LeagueClient --allow-multiple-clients & killall League\\ of\\ Legends.app"
 ```

+## Installation & Usage

+1. Install requirements with `pip install -r requirements.txt`
+2. You have to import your LeagueClient app port & auth token in `main.py` for each account you have logged into (see `auths` variable in `main.py`).

-## Get app port & auth token
+### How to get app port & auth token

 * <b>Windows:</b>
-    * Place `SimpleDebugger.exe` inside your League of Legends folder (where `LeagueClient.exe` is located).
+    1. Place `SimpleDebugger.exe` inside your League of Legends folder (where `LeagueClient.exe` is located).
-    * Start SimpleDebugger and press `enter` to hook the client, then exit.
+    2. Start SimpleDebugger and press `enter` to hook the client, then exit.
     * Now each time you start your League Client, the SimpleDebugger process will pop up and show you useful info.

 * <b>MacOS:</b>